 In previously-published work (Clarke 2021), a model is proposed that reflects the viewpoint adopted by IS practitioners, and is designed to support understanding of and improvements to IS practice and practice-oriented IS research.
 This embodies the socio-technical system view, whereby organisations are recognised as comprising people using technology, each affecting the other, with effective design depending on integration of the two.
 The model is 'pragmatic', as that term is used in philosophy, that is to say it is concerned with understanding and action, rather than merely with describing and representing.
 It is also 'metatheoretic' (Myers 2018, Cuellar 2020), on the basis that it builds on a working set of assumptions in each of the areas of ontology, epistemology and axiology.
 Capitalised terms are defined in the text, and all definitions are reproduced in an associated Glossary.

 As depicted in Figure 4, the Pragmatic Metatheoretical Model (PMM) distinguishes a Real World from an Abstract World.
 The Real World comprises Things and Events, which have Properties.
 These can be sensed by humans and artefacts with varying reliability.
 Abstract Worlds are depicted as being modelled at two levels.
-The Conceptual Model level reflects the modeller's perception of the Things, the Events and their Properties, providing a general idea of the Phenomena.
+The Conceptual Model level reflects the modeller's perception of Real World Phenomena.
 At this level, the notions of Entity and Identity correspond to the category Things, and Transaction to the category Events.
 Authentication is a process whereby the reliability of the model's reflection of reality can be assessed.

-The concept of Identity corresponds to a particular presentation of a Thing, as arises when it performs a particular role, that is to say, a pattern of behaviour adopted by an Entity.
-For example, the NIST (2006) definition of Authentication distinguishes a "device" (an Entity) from a "process" (an Identity), and the Gartner definition of IdM refers to "a digital representation of a user", respectively an Identity and an Entity.
+A vital aspect of the model is the distinction between Entity and Identity.
+An Entity corresponds with a Physical Thing.
+An Identity, on the other hand, corresponds to a Virtual Thing, which is a particular presentation of a Physical Thing, most commonly when it performs a particular role, or adopts a particular pattern of behaviour.
+For example, the NIST (2006) definition of Authentication distinguishes a "device" (an Entity) from a "process" (an Identity), and the Gartner definition of IdM refers to "a digital representation [an Identity] of a user [an Entity]".
 An Entity may adopt one Identity in respect of each role it performs, or it may use the same Identity when performing multiple roles.
 An (Id)Entity-Instance is a particular occurrence of an (Id)Entity.
 Within a corporation, over time, different human Entity-Instances adopt the Identity of CEO, whereas the Identity of Company Director is adopted by multiple human Entity-Instances at the same time, each of them being an Identity-Instance.

 A further notion that assists in understanding models of human beings is the Digital Persona.
 This means, conceptually, a model of an individual's public personality based on Data and maintained by Transactions, and intended for use as a proxy for the individual; and, operationally, a Data-Record that is sufficiently rich to provide the record-holder with an adequate image of the represented Entity or Identity.
 A Digital Persona may be Projected by the Entity using it, or Imposed by some other party, such as an employer, a marketing corporation, or a government agency (Clarke 1994a, 2014).
 As used in conventional IdM, an Identity, "a unique digital representation of a user" is an Imposed Digital Persona.